prakank/COL362-DBMS/Assignment-2/A1_dataset/database_readme.txt

-ballots        Total ballots cast in that year needed         Number of votes needed for selection in that year votes          Total votes received inducted       Whether player was inducted by that vote or not (Y or N) category       Category in which candidate was honored needed_note    Explanation of qualifiers for special elections
+ballots        Total ballots cast in that year needed         Number of votes needed for selection in that year votes          Total votes received inducted       Whether player was inducted by that vote or not (true or false) category       Category in which candidate was honored needed_note    Explanation of qualifiers for special elections
 ------------------------------------------------------------------------------
 --  Managers table

 playerID       Player ID Number yearID         Year teamID         Team